OccupyMars2025/Quantum-Computation-and-Quantum-Information-10th-Anniversary-Edition-2010/README.md

 ## Instead of looking at quantum systems purely as phenomena to be explained as they are found in nature, they looked at them as systems that can be designed.
 This seems a small change in perspective, but the implications are profound.
 No longer is the quantum world taken merely as presented, but instead it can be created.
+## stimulate the development of new experimental techniques